IepIweidieng/TJAPlayer3/tja.md

 * In TJAP2fPC until ver.2018040600, each measure with no note symbols has 0 beat duration and 0 time duration.
 * In TJAP2fPC since ver.2018040600, TJAPlayer3, but not OpenTaiko (0auBSQ) since v0.6.0.12, each `,` has the division weight of 1 at the beginning of unindented non-command line, and has the division weight of 0 (0 beat duration and 0 time duration) at the beginning of indented non-command line, regardless whether there are any note symbols in this measure.

-Commands with non-before scope-fineness have their effects fired when all the measure division intervals of the nearest preceding notechart symbol ends.
+Commands with at-or-after scope-fineness have their effects fired when all the measure division intervals of the nearest preceding notechart symbol ends.
 If the measure delimiter symbol `,` has the division weight of 0, placing such commands before or after this `,` symbol has the same effects.

 ### Sign of Timing Commands

-The time duration of different measure division intervals are possible to overlap by using [`#BPMCHANGE`](#bpmchange), [`#MEASURE`](#measure), or [`#DELAY`](#delay) commands with non-positive value.
+The time duration of different measure division intervals are possible to overlap by using [`#BPMCHANGE`](#bpmchange), [`#MEASURE`](#measure), or [`#DELAY`](#delay) commands with negative-or-zero value.

 *Unspecified*: The input judgment behavior when the time duration intervals of any non-blank note symbols overlap.